Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives: Results

 The data analysis confirms that the fraction of \work travels made by \men, $P^{M}_{work}$, is higher than its women counterpart.
-On the other hand, we have found that non-work related travels are proportionally higher for women than men (see Table~\ref{S-tab:higherfractiontravelsperarea} of the Supplementary Material).
+On the other hand, we have found that non-work related travels are proportionally higher for women than men (see \ref{S-tab:higherfractiontravelsperarea}~Table of the Supplementary Material).
 Moreover, except for \mde in 2017, the travel's destination for women and men follows different distributions regardless of the purpose of travel (tested by Student $t$-test and Kolmogorov–Smirnov test with $p$-value $< 0.01$).
+In S7~Section of the Supplementary Material, we also present that the gender differences in mobility diversity are not a sole by-product from endogenous mobility and residential segregation.

-The small differences between the values of $H$ displayed in Fig.~\ref{fig:genderregions}, and the balance between genders in the composition of travellers' groups, push us to ask whether such differences are concealed by other factors related, for instance, with the socioeconomic status of travellers.
+The small differences between the values of $H$ displayed in Fig~\ref{fig:genderregions}, and the balance between genders in the composition of travellers' groups, push us to ask whether such differences are concealed by other factors related, for instance, with the socioeconomic status of travellers.
 For this reason, we study the effects of socioeconomic status in mobility.